 Extra Credit: I do not intend to provide any extra credit opportunities in this course.
-If I provide extra credit it will be announced and made available to the entire class.
+If I provide extra credit it will be announced to the entire class.

 Viewing Graded Material: You will be able to view your graded assignments, quizzes, and exams in the Gradebook.